KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 };
 ```

-Now we are going to load our game scene into the `scene_manager` using the `change_scene` member function
+Load the game scene into the `scene_manager` using the `change_scene` member function.

 ```
 struct tic_tac_toe_world : world::app
 {
     //!
-Our game entry point
+The game entry point
     tic_tac_toe_world() noexcept
     {
         //!
 Load the graphical system